taylorhawks/RNN-music-recommender/README.md

 - Spicyness: a scaler for the RNN output, since parameters are often underestimated

 ## 2. Key Similarity
 The circle of fifths is the backbone of this part of the algorithm.
 Distance in the circle of fifths determines how close two keys are in both a sonic and simple mathematical sense, so the number of steps is the basis for this part of the loss function for a song.
+Research in computational music theory has more complex and elegant solutions to this problem, but the circle of fifths will do for now.

 <img src = "images/circle-of-fifths.jpg"/>